jsf3467v/multi-task-ddi-audit/README.md

 ## Limitations

 This audit evaluates a single benchmark (DrugBank + DDInter).
 Cross-benchmark validation is needed before generalizing the findings.
 Mechanism labels are derived via regex pattern matching against DrugBank's free-text descriptions, and 19.1% of positive pairs match no keyword and are excluded from mechanism training, so the reported mechanism-head performance reflects the regex labels rather than ground-truth pharmacology.

 Treating unlabeled drug pairs as negatives during training assumes a positive-unlabeled framing.
 Because DrugBank records only known interactions, any pair without a recorded interaction is treated as non-interacting.
 This may underestimate false negatives, particularly for less-studied drugs.

 The TB cohort includes 18 drugs that passed the alias-corrected merge with sufficient test coverage.
 Newer agents such as delamanid, pretomanid, and dolutegravir are excluded due to insufficient test pairs, which is itself a manifestation of finding 2.

 The GNN encoder uses one-hot atom (49-dim) and bond (14-dim) features with no pretraining.
 Variants with pretrained encoders might shift accuracy and AUROC values but are unlikely to overturn the audit's three main conclusions.
 The fundamental representational asymmetry remains, because Morgan fingerprints encode 2,048 bits of substructural information directly, while the GNN must learn it from 104,011 training pairs.

 ## Paper

-The full write-up is in [`paper.pdf`](paper.pdf).
+The full write-up is hosted on Hugging Face as [`paper.pdf`](https://huggingface.co/jsf3467v/multi-task-ddi-audit/blob/main/paper.pdf).
 Section 4 documents the data pipeline along with the alias-correction and PK-leakage discoveries.
 Section 5 presents the three audit findings with per-tier and per-class breakdowns.
 Section 6 discusses implications for clinical decision support and regulatory frameworks.

 ## Model checkpoints